A hybrid Alternating Least Squares -- TT Cross algorithm for parametric PDEs: Numerical examples

-Let us now briefly describe the methods we benchmark this against.
-The first attempts of applying tensor techniques to stochastic PDEs involved classical iterative methods, preconditioned by the mean-field operator \cite{khos-pde-2010,KhSch-Galerkin-SPDE-2011}.
-For comparison, we apply the preconditioned steepest descent iteration to our problem, where linear combinations of vectors, scalar and matrix products are replaced by their TT counterparts, followed by rank truncation.
+Let us now briefly describe the methods we benchmark our ALS-Cross algorithm against.
+The first attempts of applying tensor techniques to stochastic PDEs used classical Richardson iteration, preconditioned by the mean-field operator \cite{khos-pde-2010,KhSch-Galerkin-SPDE-2011}.
+A slightly improved method is the preconditioned steepest descent iteration where linear combinations of vectors, scalar and matrix products are replaced by their TT counterparts, followed by rank truncation.
+We will benchmark against this method in the affine case.
 The mean-field preconditioner is efficient for small variances of the random field, but in general, excessive TT ranks of the preconditioned residual introduce a significant overhead.
+One way to reduce the complexity of classical iterative methods is to avoid multiplying the TT approximations of $A$ and $u$ and to compute directly the approximate residual using adaptive truncation both in the TT ranks and in the parametric resolution \cite{bachmayr-sparse-or-lr-2017}, but we will not compare against that approach.

 Quasi Monte Carlo (QMC) methods are equal-weight quadrature rules where the nodes are chosen deterministically.
-Here, we use a deterministic lattice constructed by minimising the worst-case error component by component \cite{graham-QMC-2011}.
+Here, we use a randomised deterministic lattice rule, constructed by minimising the worst-case error component by component \cite{graham-QMC-2011}.
 We can also leverage the hierarchy of spatial discretizations for the PDE problem and design a multilevel QMC (MLQMC) algorithm \cite{Scheichl-mlqmc-lognorm-2017}.
 In MLQMC, large numbers of samples are only needed on the coarsest spatial grid.
 The solutions on finer grids are then used to correct this coarse-grid solution.
-When the difference between the solutions on two consecutive grids is small, only a few QMC samples of the fine-grid solutions are sufficient to deliver the same accuracy as the single-level approach.
+When the difference between the solutions on two consecutive grids is small, only a few QMC samples of the fine-grid solution are sufficient to deliver the same accuracy as the single-level approach.

 Finally, the Sparse Grid approach \cite{griebel-sparsegrids-2004} is a particular realization of stochastic collocation, where instead of the full tensor product grid we use a union of grid surpluses with bounded total polynomial degree.
-Individual degrees for each variable can be weighted in order to gain additional sparsity.
+Individual degrees for each variable can be weighted (anisotropically) to gain additional sparsity.
 For the stochastic PDE, one can introduce lower degrees in the latter, less important dimensions and the weights can be determined adaptively \cite{Gerstner-adapt-SG-2003}.

-Since both the TT and the QMC approaches involve randomness, we conduct $16$ runs of each and compare the results.
-The error in the QoI is log-averaged over the runs,